TariffSignals

 Country exposureCensus-derived top origin countries for the affected HS categories, so 232 announcements can be sized against actual import flows.

-Operator action checklistTwo to four specific things to verify with your broker, trade counsel, or compliance system — never legal advice, always issue-spotting.
+Verification checklistTwo to four specific things to verify with your broker, trade counsel, or compliance system — never legal advice, always issue-spotting.

 Source linksEvery signal links back to the primary Federal Register notice, USTR release, CSMS message, or court filing.